 £5,000 Loans

 You could borrow £5,000 to pay the deposit on your wedding, put towards a new car or pay for a new kitchen.
-Whatever the reason for borrowing, a £5,000 loan with Asda Money could be the right option for you.
+Whatever the reason for borrowing, a £5,000 loan through our partner ClearScore could be the right option for you.

-We have a panel of trusted UK lenders that will help find you the right loan for your needs.
-Eligibility checks are done without impacting your credit score, and you’ll get an initial decision in minutes.
+ClearScore work with a panel of lenders that will help find you the right loan for your needs.
+Eligibility checks are done without impacting your credit score, and you’ll get an quick online decision.

-At Asda Money, we search our panel of trusted UK lenders for a range of offers to meet your needs and requirements.
+Working with our partner ClearScore and their panel of trusted UK lenders.
+They will help to find a range of offers to meet your needs and requirements.
 One simple eligibility check and you’ll get offers from some of the best lenders on the market.
 Then it’s a case of comparing and finding the right one for you and going on to a full application.

 When can a £5,000 loan help?